axtk/doctest/README.md

   "test": "npx doctest build ./src/**/*.js && npx jest && npx doctest cleanup",
 ```

-For the sake of separation of concerns, _doctest_ only prepares temporary test files based on the content of the comments and cleans them up, once a test run is over.
+_Doctest_ generates temporary test files based on the content of the comments and cleans up these files, once a test run is over.

-The job of running the generated tests is entrusted to a dedicated unit testing utility (such as _jest_ in the setting above) which is not part of this package.
+For the sake of separation of concerns, the job of running the generated tests is entrusted to a dedicated unit testing utility (such as _jest_ in the setting above) which is not part of this package.
 The choice of the testing utility is up to the developer's preference.

 ## Example